destinio/destinio/README.md

 I'm aspiring Front-End Developer currently working within and managing the Quality Assurace space at [Widen Enterprises](https://github.com/Widen).

+> Strive not to be a success, but rather to be of value. -- Albert Einstein

 ## 🌱 I’m currently learning
 - Typescript
 - Advanced React